Azure/aks-engine/.github/PULL_REQUEST_TEMPLATE.md

 **Issue Fixed**:
 <!-- If this PR fixes GitHub issue 1234, add "Fixes #1234" to the next line. -->

+**Credit Where Due**:

+Does this change contain code from or inspired by another project?

+- [ ] No
+- [ ] Yes

+If "Yes," did you notify that project's maintainers and provide attribution?

+- [ ] No
+- [ ] Yes

 **Requirements**:
 <!-- Put an "X" character inside the brackets of each completed task.
 Some may be optional depending on the PR. -->